“That he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God.”

 If we live for pleasing people, we become puppets of their pleasure.
-They pull the strings and we do the jig.
-God’s view is that when they pull the strings we do not dance.
+They pull strings, and we do the jig.
+God’s view is that when they pull strings, we do not dance.
 God’s people should be free from pleasing people as their core value.

 The world hates those who are different.
 The doctrine of this world is uniformity.
 They want no deviation from their values.
 They do not accept nonconformists, dissenters, protestants.
 They want everyone stamped out on the same assembly line.
 They want everyone identical to them.

 God expects the mature Christian to be free from peer pressure and independent of its influence.

 We no longer run with the fast crowd that we ran with before we became Christians.
-As long as we run with the fast crowd we will not enter the sphere of the will of God.
-When we break away from the fast crowd we move into the “no longer” bracket.
+As long as we run with the fast crowd, we will not enter the sphere of the will of God.
+When we break away from the fast group, we move into the “no longer” bracket.

 The fast crowd always looks glamorous.
 A girl graduates from high schools and goes to college and runs into the fast crowd.
 At first, that life appeals to her; then, later, she breaks off from them after seeing the implications of living like this.
 She moves into the “no longer” bracket.
 As soon as she hits the “no longer” bracket, the fast crowd turns on her.